Nicolas-ggd/go-notification/README.md

 ```

 ## Environment Variables
-To use environment variables for configuration, follow these steps:
+This application uses `.env` file for Github Actions, so you need to configure environment variables, follow these steps:

 1. Copy the .env.example file to .env and fill in your environment variables: